sualigunduz/dsa210-termproject/README.md

 - A log-transformation was applied to house prices due to its skewness for the rest of the data analysis, the reasons will be further explained in the findings.

 ### Correlation Analysis
-- The relationships between the variables' were examined by use of a correlation matri and were visualized.
+- The relationships between the variables were examined by use of a correlation matrix and were visualized.

 ### Hypothesis Testing
 - The significance of the correlations between the house prices and the rest of the variables were analyzed by use of permutation testing their respective Pearson correlation coefficients, distributions of these tests and the observed correlations were visualized as well.